 Mr van Zwieten currently serves on the Board of Trustees of International House of New York, and is a Member of the Board’s Investment Committee.
 He is also the Chairman of the Board of Music For Life International, Inc. He earned an MBA from the University of Chicago Booth School of Business, holds JD and MA degrees from Leiden University in the Netherlands, and an LLM degree from Columbia University School of Law in New York.

-Javier Espinoza is the FT's Private Capital Correspondent.
-Prior to his current role, he was the Daily Telegraph's Education Editor.
-Before joining the Telegraph in 2015, he was a multimedia Reporter for the Wall Street Journal in London.
+Javier Espinoza has recently taken on the role as EU Correspondent in Brussels for the FT, focussing his coverage mainly on competition and technology issues.
+Prior to this Javier Espinoza served as the FT's Private Equity Correspondent.
+Before joining the FT he was the Daily Telegraph's Education Editor, as well as a multimedia Reporter for the Wall Street Journal in London.
+Prior to joining the Wall Street Journal, he worked at the Observer newspaper in London.
 He studied journalism at City University.
 He is also a Political Economist having completed a second Master's degree at King's College London.